Jeevan-AI760/project2/README.md

 # New Project

-This project wascreated from local system.
+This project was created from local system. created by jeevan tiwari